A Journey Shaped by Performance, Teaching, and How Musicians Grow

 Over time, I also became increasingly interested in questions of direction, decision-making, and long-term planning, especially for musicians who are trying to find their place within the profession

-TLMP supports musicians in clarifying direction, values, and long-term goals through guided reflection and structured discussion.
+TMP supports musicians in clarifying direction, values, and long-term goals through guided reflection and structured discussion.
 The focus is on empowering participants to make intentional, sustainable choices that align their artistic ambitions with their wider lives.

 View Our Upcoming Workshops